samtron1412/docs/tech/it/sw/macos.md

 # Tips and Tricks

+## Replace the old hard disk with a new one

+- Boot to the Recovery Mode by Restart and holding down Command+R
+    + Start Disk Utility and delete any volumes on the new disk and erase the disk, format the disk using appropriate file systems
+        * APFS: the newest file system
+        * HFS: the old file system since 1998
+    + When erase the disk using GUID partition scheme
+- Quit Disk Utility and Reinstall the macOS on the new hard disk
+    + During the installation, choose transferring data from the old disk to the new disk

 ## Key repeat

 - Hold a key and it will repeat the key in Sublime Text in vim mode